 In partnership with more than 878 preschools and primary schools, our health education program is highly regarded by the teachers, parents and communities that we serve.
-Explore Life Education Queensland’s impact below.
+Explore Life Ed Qld’s impact below.

 As the saying goes, it takes a village to raise a child.
 It’s an even bigger job to raise a healthy and resilient child.
 It’s probably the greatest responsibility any of us, as adults, will ever face.